How to Be a Good Bookkeeper and Offer Maximum Value to Your Clients

 This means being responsive to clients’ queries, keeping them updated on their account status, and proactively communicating any changes that may affect them.
 Good communication is essential for building trust and maintaining solid client relationships.

 Excellent communication skills do not necessarily mean being available 24/seven.
 However, you should have a system in place so clients can quickly get in touch with you when they need to.
 This could include setting up a dedicated email address or Whatsapp business chat.
+You could also implement a unified communications system that guarantees efficient business communication with your clients.

 6. Keep learning